mickem/nscp-docs/docs/tutorial/index.md

     We do recommend that you do not skip this step, as you will have issues later and get frustrated...
 What is 15minutes compared to a great monitoring solution?
     If you still can't afford these 15 minutes, take the config example in this doc

-One important thing to understand when it comes to NSCLient++ configuration is that while most people use ini-files it is not the only posibility other options include registry and remote files.
+One important thing to understand when it comes to NSClient++ configuration is that while most people use ini-files it is not the only possibility other options include registry and remote files.
 But for the reminder of this tutorial we only consider ini files since it is the normal and simplest way.

 ## Editing

-Nsclient++ config file is in the well-known INI Format.
+NSClient++ config file is in the well-known INI Format.
 To edit it you can use any text editor such as notepad.
-Using advanced editors such as notepad++ you can also achive syntax coloring so that is preferable.
+Using advanced editors such as notepad++ you can also achieve syntax coloring so that is preferable.

 ![elevated](tutorial/images/notepad-administrator.png)

-Also note that on Windows (after Vista) the ini file is residing in a protected space and thus you need to launch the editor as adminisrator to edit the files.
+Also note that on Windows (after Vista) the ini file is residing in a protected space and thus you need to launch the editor as administrator to edit the files.

 Sections

 Like in all INI, section start with a name between "[]".
 The first section is [/modules].
-In general NSClient++ has a hierarcical settings structure much like a filesystem.
+In general NSClient++ has a hierarchical settings structure much like a file-system.
 This means that everything under /settings is related to settings and so on and so forth.

 - Sections do not have an explicit end.
 When a new section start, the previous one end.
 - Sections can be empty
-- Sections generally starts with either (if they dont, you probably have an older version): `/modules` or `/settings/`
+- Sections generally starts with either (if they don't, you probably have an older version): `/modules` or `/settings/`

 ```
 [/modules]